Meghan Markle confirms father will not attend her wedding to Prince Harry

 Supporters hope the union of one of the most popular royals and a glamorous American actress, a divorcee with a white father and an African-American mother, will reinvigorate the monarchy.

-However, much of the carefully-planned and choreographed build-up to the ceremony has been overshadowed by confusion over whether Markle’s father.
+However, much of the carefully planned and choreographed build-up to the ceremony has been overshadowed by confusion over the attendance of Markle’s father, who is divorced from her mother, Doria Ragland, a yoga instructor and social worker.

-Her mother, Doria Ragland, a yoga instructor and social worker, has arrived in Britain and is due to meet the 92-year-old queen and her husband Prince Philip, 96, on Thursday.
+Ragland has arrived in Britain and is due to meet the 92-year-old queen and her husband Prince Philip, 96, on Thursday.
+Royal commentators have speculated she will now walk her daughter down the aisle instead.

+More than 5,000 media and support staff have registered for official positions in Windsor for the wedding, along with more than 160 photographers and 79 international TV networks, Kensington Palace said.

+After the hour-long ceremony which will be attended by the queen and senior royals, the couple will take part in a procession through the town’s ancient streets on a 19th Century Ascot Landau carriage pulled by four Windsor Grey horses.